 As a collaborating artist with The Clinic Performance, I design and facilitate arts-based workshops and immersive performances in hospitals and other social-service settings.
 Our work is grounded in research on burnout and secondary traumatic stress.

-As a teaching artist with Ping Chong + Company, I develop verbatim theater projects, adapting memoir (real people’s stories) into collectively weaved performances that explore cross-cultural connection.
+As a teaching artist with Ping Chong + Company, I develop verbatim theater projects, adapting real people’s stories into collaborative performances that explore cross-cultural connection.